-In collaboration with radio producers and broadcasters from the US and Germany, The Big Pond is a podcast with 50 features that will be produced this year.
+In collaboration with radio producers and broadcasters from the US and Germany, the Goethe-Institut Washington produced 52 episodes for the podcast The Big Pond.
 Our topics such as music, sports, history, religion, language, and society convey a multifaceted image of life in Germany and in the US.
 With high-quality journalism, thorough research, and a preference for unique stories, this seriestakes on pretzels, beer, and the Berlin Wall, each piece offering a fresh perspective on just how much these two countries share.

 All features are available for download and radio broadcast viaPRX.
 We are happy to provide journalists, partners, and radio stations with press photos and other press materials for The Big Pond: Press and Broadcasters